davidrapu/GOAT-Website/README.md

 3. Install Flask SQLAlchemy
 4. Install Flask Migrate
 5. Unzip the website folder
-5. Run the Flask app on your Command Prompt
+5. Run the Flask app on your terminal

 ## Usage
 Once the Flask app is running, users can access GOAT through their web browser.
 They can: